DaveSaah/portfolio/content/projects.md

 I was tired of running `mkdir` and `touch` commands during every lecture, so I decided to automate the whole process to save time.
-The end product was a tool that simplifies
+The end product was a tool that simplifies the creation of C++ projects.

 [See project on Github](https://github.com/DaveSaah/new-cpp-proj)